CultureAnalytics/DH2020/readme.md

 ### Gephi videos

-Mathieu produced three videos ahead of the workshop, to help you familiraize with Gephi beforehand.
+Mathieu produced three videos ahead of the workshop, to help you familiarize with Gephi beforehand.
 The first one, in particular, helps you install Gephi and tackle possible Java issues.

 * [How to install Gephi 0.9.2](https://youtu.be/DMOWhqp6lHQ) (also [on GitHub](https://cultureanalytics.github.io/DH2020/video/How%20to%20install%20Gephi/2020-06%20How%20to%20install%20Gephi.html))
 * [First contact with Gephi 0.9.2](https://youtu.be/YM_37z_uURM)